Vious/leetcode_practice/problem1-50/ReadMe.md

 For Problem 23.
 (Merge k Sorted Lists), basically two kinds of solutions.
 - Brute-force, implement the mergeTwo and then merge the lists one by one.
 - Adopt prirority queue (heap).

+For Problem 24.
+(Swap Nodes in Pairs), pay attention to node lost and circular list.